andriepu/dotfiles/README.md

    . ./install.sh
    `

-7. Adjust some settings to match your local environtment by reading it
+7. Adjust some settings to match your local environment by [reading it](https://github.com/andriepu/dotfiles/blob/master/README.md#what-is-in-it)